In message-based systems, the messages are part of the contract, which defines how services communicate with each other.

 Depending on the complexity of the change, the number of senders and receivers for the contract as well as how the change might propagate through the system, a different approach may be desirable.
 It's important to consider where the added data is required for a message to be successfully processed.

-Considering a scenario in which the data that is added to the contract is not required to succesfully process a message:
+Considering a scenario in which the data that is added to the contract is not required to successfully process a message:

 - Update the contract and release a new version.